|Engineering Policy Revision Request Form|

 |Form to Propose Level 1, 2 and 3 Revisions for the EPG and other MoDOT Standards|

 The Engineering Policy Guide (EPG) contains MoDOT policy, procedure and guidance for the planning, design, construction and maintenance of roadway and related facilities.
 It also includes specific technical topics of right of way, bridge, traffic and materials.
-The information is presented in numerous articles having as simple a layout as possible.
-These articles are numbered to reflect as closely as possible the pay items and divisions from the spec book, Missouri Standard Specifications for Highway Construction.
+These articles are numbered to reflect as closely as possible the pay items and divisions from Missouri Standard Specifications for Highway Construction.

-Articles are grouped into the spec book’s divisions (for example, the EPG articles in EPG 100 General mirror Division 100 specs, articles in EPG 300 Bases mirror Division 300 specs, etc.).
+Articles are grouped into the specification book’s divisions (for example, the EPG articles in EPG 100 General mirror Division 100 specifications, articles in EPG 300 Bases mirror Division 300 specifications, etc.).
 Many articles have been subdivided into additional articles.
 For example, the reader may notice that EPG 903.6 Warning Signs and other EPG 903 articles are listed at the bottom of EPG 903 Highway Signing.

-While every effort has been made to base the article numbers on MoDOT pay items and specs, not all articles in the EPG are reflected in the pay items and specs.
+While every effort has been made to base the article numbers on MoDOT pay items and specifications, not all articles in the EPG are reflected in the pay items and specifications.
 For example, many EPG “100 General” articles are important to the design and construction of roadway facilities but do not directly correspond to specific pay items.
 Some of these are:

 Similar examples are to be found in the EPG 200, EPG 300, etc. articles.